Master of Library and Information Science

-The Master of Library and Information Science (MLIS) is the master's degree that combines two interdisciplinary academic disciplines.
+The Master of Library and Information Science (MLIS) is a master's degree that combines two interdisciplinary academic disciplines.
 Library science is applied information science and a subfield of information science.
 This degree focuses on information management.
 It is also the most common degree for professional librarian positions in the United States.
 The MLIS was created after the older Master of Library Science (MLS) was reformed to reflect the information science and technology needs of the field.
 According to the American Library Association (ALA), "ALA-accredited degrees have [had] various names such as Master of Information Studies, Master of Arts, Master of Librarianship, Master of Library and Information Studies, or Master of Science.
 The degree name has been determined by the program.
 The [ALA] Committee for Accreditation evaluates programs based on their adherence to the Standards for Accreditation of Master's Programs in Library and Information Science, not based on the name of the degree."

 Admission to MLIS programs normally require holding a bachelor's degree in any academic discipline and library schools encourage applications from people with diverse academic backgrounds.

 In the United Kingdom, it is more common for a vocational degree in library and information science to bear the standard designation MA or MSc.
 In most Commonwealth universities, bachelor's and master's programs have been merged to create the MLIS/MLISc degree.
 IFLA committees have discussed global standards for librarian credentials.

 In Canada, ALA-accredited schools of library and information science sometimes grant MI (Master of Information) degrees, though some institutions retain the designation "MLIS" or "MISt".
 However, regardless of the name of the degree conferred, virtually every school of library and information studies in Canada comprises programming for library science, information science, archives, and museum studies.

 Schools

 The MLIS or MLS degree is usually acquired from an accredited library school.
-ALA accredits 65 programs at 60 institutions across the United States, Canada, and Puerto Rico.
+ALA accredits 67 programs at 65 institutions across the United States, Canada, Puerto Rico, and the United Kingdom.
 ALA also offers an overview of international degrees in library and information science.

-The ALA website provides "Guidelines for Choosing a Master's Program in Library and Information Studies" and discusses how to decide whether a master's degree or an associate's degree will best help you meet your career goals.
-Prospective and current students will find more information on school selection and academic success on websites like LibraryCareers.org and Hack Library School.
+The ALA website provides "Guidelines for Choosing a Master's Program in Library and Information Studies" and discusses how to choose an ALA-accredited program, whether to choose a program specialization, and general program admission requirements.

 Many ALA-accredited programs provide distance-learning opportunities for students through a variety of delivery methods (e.g. online courses).
 In some cases, students can complete the entire program at a distance; in other cases, some on-campus courses or regional residency may be required.